A Good Time: Background and promotion

+"If", "Fall", and "Assurance"

 The album's lead single, "If", was released on February 17, 2017.
 The song was produced by Tekno, who supposedly ghost wrote it for Davido.
 "If" was certified diamond by the Recording Industry of South Africa, indicating shipments of 200,000 units.
 It won Best Pop Single and Song of the Year at The Headies 2018.
 Reviewing for OkayAfrica, Sabo Kpade described the song as a "slow burner" with an "unfussy beat that sounds hollowed out and isn't cluttered with instruments".
 The music video for "If" was produced by Tunde Babalola and directed by Director Q, who filmed it in London.
 Davido teamed up with menswear designer Orange Culture to release a capsule collection inspired by "If".

 The album's second single, "Fall", was released on June 2, 2017.
 The song samples a line from Kojo Funds's "Dun Talking" and was certified platinum by the Recording Industry of South Africa.
 "Fall" was one of the top-100-most-Shazam-searched singles in America in January 2019, and was a top-10 record on Shazam in New York.
 In February 2019, it became the longest charting Nigerian pop song in Billboard history.
 "Fall" was ranked at number 163 on Pitchforks list of the 200 Best Songs of the 2010s.
 The accompanying music video for "Fall" was directed by British video director Daps.
 In December 2018, the video surpassed 100 million views, becoming the most viewed video by a Nigerian artist on YouTube at the time.
 The Speroach Beatz-produced track "Assurance" was released on April 30, 2018, as the album's third single.
 The song was described as a love track and samples the phrase "Biggie Biggie", which was popularized by Osita Iheme.
 Davido dedicated "Assurance" to his girlfriend and released it to coincide with her 23rd birthday.
 Speroach Beatz claimed in an interview with Konbini Channels that Davido spent half an hour recording the song, while he created the beat in an hour.
 Reviewing for Native magazine, Toye Sokunbi said the song "speaks volumes for the importance of clarity in the age of emojis, validation from our loved ones and putting love first, against all odds".
 The accompanying music video for "Assurance" was directed by Meji Alabi.